mbodm/WOWCAM/README.md

 - It will include an "unzip-only" fallback mode (since https://curseforge.com could change again).
 - It will **not** be that "Windows default style" ugly as f**k and it **will** have a dark theme!

+Update 04/2024

+I decided against an "unzip-only" fallback mode, for the following reasons:

+- An "ooerating mode" will make a LOT of things way more complex (config handling, adaptive UI, etc.) and will bloat the source code a lot.
+-

 #### In short:

 Work in progress...